Explained: Why there are layoffs or job-cuts everywhere?

 "As we move forward in our journey towards making Udaan a profitable company, the efficiency enhancement drive and the evolution in business model has created some redundancies in the system, with some roles no longer required," an Udaan spokesperson told Inc42.

-As the profits drop, the companies are finding ways to increasing the profits with lesser staff and boosting productivity.
+As the profits drop, the companies are finding ways to increase the profits with lesser staff and boosting productivity.

 Should employees worry?